This presentation 394K provides an overview of the Next Step survey.

 The survey collects information on the post-school destinations of Year 12 students in Queensland in order to assist:

 Responses are predominantly collected via computer-assisted telephone interviewing (CATI).
 Students are also offered the opportunity to complete the survey online.
 Students for whom telephone details are not available are invited to participate in the survey online or by calling the QGSO.
-The average time to complete the survey by CATI is four and a half to five minutes.
+Each CATI interview takes around five minutes to complete.

 Prior to the survey commencing, Year 12 completers with usable addresses are sent a letter from the Minister for Education, advising them of the survey.